The importance of time management

 By doing so, you’ll no longer be indecisive about what you have to do next, and whether you’ll have to finish everything you need to.

-It helps you clear your schedule for more leisure time, and feel more energized
+▶️ Time management helps you clear your schedule for more leisure time and feel more energized

-Considering that proper time management helps you finish your work faster, you’ll find that you now have more free time as a consequence.
+Considering that proper time management helps you finish your work faster, you’ll find that you now have more free time.

-More free time will mean you have more time to spend with your loved ones, practice a hobby, or even go on a trip abroad – which will all result in you feeling more energized.
+More free time will mean you have more time to spend with your loved ones, practice a hobby, or even go on a trip abroad — which will all result in you feeling more energized and less stressed.

 When you properly manage time, you don’t have to worry about missing deadlines or forgetting errands — because you already planned your time in such a way that prevents such mishaps from happening.

-As a result, you’ll feel less stressed about your workload and more calm about the end results.
+As a result, you’ll feel less distressed about your workload and calmer about the end results.

 Proper time management makes sure you spend less time busy as a bee but as productive as a sloth on a duvet day.